GFlisch/RabbitmqS/README.md

 The base image used is the Rabbitmq:management.
 So for development the management web site is available on the port 15672 (non ssl).

 The image is creating the necessary certificates.
 - Certificate authorithy.
 - Server certificate used by Rabbitmq to configure amqps.
 - Client certificate to be used to authenticate a client via it.

+The image is also adding x509 authentication => rabbitmq-plugins enable rabbitmq_auth_mechanism_ssl

 It is recommended to mount a volume so that the client certificate can be reached from the host system.
 Client certificates are generated under the **/home/client** directory.